perpetualintelligence/docs/docfx_project/articles/terminal/configuration/services.md

 ```

->Note: In the explicit syntax for command registration, the `Add()` method is necessary for finalizing and registering commands, arguments or options.
+>NOTE: In the explicit syntax for command registration, the `Add()` method is necessary for finalizing and registering commands, arguments or options.
 It commits an element definition and adds the command descriptor to the service collection.

 ### Declarative Syntax
 Alternatively, descriptors can also be defined directly on command runners using [declarative attributes](xref:OneImlx.Terminal.Commands.Declarative).